Routes and server

 // server/routes.ts

-import { contractsFromRoutes, defineRoutes } from "@beignet/next";
+import { contractsFromRoutes, defineRoutes } from "@beignet/core/server";

 import type { AppContext } from "@/app-context";